stjordanis/terra-docs-old/docs/dev-spec-oracle.md

 ## Voting Procedure

-During each [`VotePeriod`](#voteperiod), the Oracle module obtains consensus on the exchange rate of Luna against a subset of Terra denominations $ D \in W $ [`Whitelist`](#whitelist) by requiring all members of the validator set to submit a vote for Luna price before the end of the interval.
+During each [`VotePeriod`](#voteperiod), the Oracle module obtains consensus on the exchange rate of Luna against denominations specified in [`Whitelist`](#whitelist) by requiring all members of the validator set to submit a vote for Luna price before the end of the interval.

 Validators must first pre-commit to a price, then in the subsequent `VotePeriod` submit and reveal their price alongside a proof that they had pre-commited at that price.
 This scheme forces the voter to commit to a submission before knowing the votes of others and thereby reduces centralization and free-rider risk in the Oracle.